dang-kevin/Reproduce-Lactate-Load/REPRO_LOG.md

 Specify changes to the data processing and/or methodology which *may* have occurred, but you are unable to confirm due to ambiguity in the original material studied.
 For each difference, describe (1) the most specific reference to the approach in the original study, if possible, and (2) the approach taken in the reproduction.

 * (major) Exclusion criteria is ambiguous given the scope of the MIMIC-IV database so it is up to the reader to interpret - leading to a different cohort size.
+* (minor) No mention of how to deal with outliers and missing values
+* (minor) Unclear if 28-day mortality uses date of hospital admission or ICU admission as the baseline.

 ## Comparison of population